paralink-network/paralink-node/README.md

 ## Run step by step

-To run a celery background worker to collect and process on-chain events, an instance of rabbitmq is required:
+To run a background worker to collect on-chain events, an instance of rabbitmq is required:

 ```
 docker run -d -p 5672:5672 rabbitmq